Skip to main content

 Fertility problems

-If you're having difficulty getting pregnant after diagnosis and treatment of endometriosis, fertility treatments may be an option, such as IVF.
+If you're having difficulty getting pregnant with endometriosis, fertility treatments may be an option, such as in vitro fertilisation (IVF).

-If you are struggling to get pregnant, get help early if you ever had treatment for endometriosis.
+Talk to your GP if you are struggling to get pregnant and have had treatment for endometriosis.

 Adhesions and ovarian cysts